 Thus, 12 rounds of Surya Namaskar burn nearly 156 calories which is equivalent to doing a rigorous workout in the gym for 1 hour.

 Even though Sun Salutation is a complete workout, adding a few more yoga poses will give you a complete fitness experience.
 However, if you do 6 sets of Surya Namaskar daily, it will make you flexible and increase your stamina.
-Once you reach 108 Surya Namaskar per day, then Surya Namaskar is sufficient enough to keep your healthy and fit.

 As a beginner, it is best to do 20-minutes of Sun Salutation (Surya Namaskar) daily than having an irregular practice of once or twice a week.
-Being consistent is very important when practicing Surya Namaskar to reap all its benefits.
+Being consistent is very important when practising Surya Namaskar to reap all its benefits.
 Practice Surya Namaskar slowly, focusing on your breath and mindfully being aware of the moment.
 Hold each pose for at least 5 seconds to feel the stretch of every muscle in your body.

-When you start any yoga posture practice, in the beginning it is natural to be excited and motivated.
+When you start any yoga posture practice, in the beginning, it is natural to be excited and motivated.
 However, as you go ahead in your yoga journey, you might find it difficult to practice some of the poses.
 Thus, it is important to do Sun Salutation the right way and know everything about the pose.

 Before you begin 12 Poses of Surya Namaskar you ought to know – when you practice the poses the movements of the limbs and breathing must be extremely slow and rhythmical.
 Avoid any sudden jerks to any part of the body.
 Inhaling or exhaling hard or in quick succession that causes any strain to the lungs should be avoided.